What Is A Sinus Infection?

-Like prevention techniques, you probably won’t need to see a doctor to treat your sinus infection.
-In most cases, sinus infections clear up on their own, although there are times when you need a doctor’s help to recover.
+In most cases, you probably won’t need to see a doctor to treat your sinus infection.
+Sinus infections typically clear up on their own, although there are times when you may need a doctor’s help to recover.

 At-home remedies that relieve symptoms include: